Cover photo: Aaron Bradley

 Here’s a rundown of what I know from the Mempho Fest lineup, and my thoughts on what I had to research and listen to for the first time.
 I put together a little playlist with a handful of tunes by each act to serve as an introduction.
 Please note that I’m not a music critic, just a regular person who loves festivals and wants Memphis to win and have more cool stuff.

 The Dead Weather is my favorite Jack White project.
 Don’t @ me.
 But I have enjoyed select tunes by The Raconteurs and I’m happy to see them back at their rocky, grindy, bluesy antics.
-And honestly, I wanna see Jack White in person because he seems like such an interesting fellow.
+And honestly, I wanna see Jack White in person because I find him fascinating.

 On the playlist: What’s Yours Is Mine, Now That You’re Gone, Steady As She Goes, Salute Your Solution, Level